Hawaii Community for a Clean Ocean

 Science-Backed

 Despite recent declines in coral reef health, research shows that corals can adapt to changing conditions if damage from local threats are minimized.
-As such, we work to reduce local threats and create Adaptive Reefscapes that are healthy, diverse, and large.
+As such, we work to reduce local threats and create adaptive reefs that are healthy, diverse, and large.

 Outcome-Driven